Interview with Sigrún Tómasdóttir and Sverrir Guðmundsson

 The biggest waterwork in Iceland, Veitur, has installed 5 BactoSenses in the last five years to mitigate the risk of contaminated water and improve trust in water quality and by extension public health.

 In this interview, Sverrir Guðmundsson, the Research and Development Lead and Sigrún Tómasdóttir, a geologist at Veitur, tell us how implementing BactoSense helped them with research projects and to understand better and control their system.
-They explain how near real-time measurements with the automated flow cytometer (in normal conditions, under rain and melting events) allowed them to improve their boreholes management.
+They explain how near real-time measurements with the automated flow cytometer (in normal conditions, under rain and melting events) allowed them to improve their borehole management.
 Sverrir and Sigrún also share their vision for the future of Veitur and water monitoring.
 Thanks to their experience with BactoSense, they also give practical and valuable advice to future users.

 Dear Mrs Tómasdóttir, dear Mr Guðmundsson, you are both water professionals working in Iceland.
 Tell us a bit more about yourselves.